ohwmakers/ohwmakers-website/collections/_stories/OHM_cohort2.md

 ### How does OHM work?

-Open Hardware Makers is organized in 16-weeks cohorts; during this time participants go through 8 hands-on modules, each taking 2 weeks to complete.
+Open Hardware Makers is organized in 8-weeks cohorts; during this time participants go through 8 hands-on modules, each taking 1 week to complete.
 The complete Open Hardware Makers Curriculum can be found [here](https://curriculum.openhardware.space).

 ![OHM Outline](/assets/images/posts/path.png)